comododragon/hostcodegen/README.md

 </kernels>
 ```

-Descriptions for each tag and attributes are available on the file itself.
+Descriptions for each tag and attributes are available on the xml files.

 ### Generating host code